Accredited Investor or Qualified Purchaser: What’s the Difference?

 • A person’s net worth, or joint net worth with spouse, exceeds $1 million.
 The value of a primary residence must be excluded.

-• A person’s income exceeds $200,000 in each of the past two years and is expected to reach the same level this year.
+• A person’s annual income exceeds $200,000 in each of the past two years and is expected to reach the same level this year.

-• A couple’s income exceeds $300,000 in each of the past two years and is expected to reach the same level this year.
+• A couple’s annual income exceeds $300,000 in each of the past two years and is expected to reach the same level this year.

 • A business, investment company or family office holds more than $5 million in assets, or all its equity owners are accredited.